-A common application when using the DLPC34xx controller with the DLP2010 DMD and the DLPAxxxx PMIC/LED driver is to create a pico projector embedded in a handheld product.
-For example, a pico projector may be embedded in a smartphone, a tablet, or a camera.
-The controller in the pico projector embedded module typically receives images from a host processor within the product.
+A common application when using DLPC3434 controller with DLP230KP (.23 HD) and DLPA2000 PMIC/LED driver is for creating a pico projector embedded in a handheld product.
+For example, a pico projector may be embedded in a smart phone, a tablet, a camera, or camcorder.
+The DLPC3434 in the pico projector embedded module typically receives images from a host processor within the product.

 Figure 8-1.
-Typical Application Diagram(using DLPA200x)
+Typical Application Diagram (using DLPA200x)